ivansarno/RSA/README.md

 **Random Number Generator**

-Random Number Generator included is only for testing, user can replace it subclassing RSA::Aux::Generator
+Random Number Generator included is only for testing, user can replace it subclassing RSA::Utils::Generator

-**Credit**
+**Dependencies**

 Arbitrary Precision Library from GMP.
 Link: https://gmplib.org